 A Certification Authority (CA) is an entity authorized by the EPMA to create, sign, and issue public key certificates.
 A CA is responsible for all aspects of the issuance and management of a certificate, including control over the registration process, the identification and authentication process, the certificate manufacturing process, publication of certificates, revocation of certificates, and re-key; and for ensuring that all aspects of the CA services and CA operations and infrastructure related to certificates issued under this Policy are performed in accordance with the requirements, representations, and warranties of this Policy.
-CA is an inclusive term, and includes all types of CAs.
-Any CA requirement expressed in this Policy applies to all CA types unless expressly stated otherwise.
+A CA may also perform key escrow and support key recovery functions for the PKI.
+CA is an inclusive term and includes all types of CAs.
+CA, as used in this document, includes component parts which may be on the same hardware/software system or an integrated set of hardware and software within the control of a designated security boundary.
+Examples of components would be CA web servers/portals, databases, Key Escrow Systems (KES) and internal directories.
+All hardware, software and security requirements specified for CAs apply equally to the CA components.
+Any CA requirement expressed in this Policy applies to all CA types and components unless expressly stated otherwise.